gawainhewitt/core_online_music_stuff/README.md

 A really big one is that to dynamically change the size of a p5.js sketch, the best way I have learned so far is to do it in CSS.
 When I change it in JS it doesn't always match the other DOM elements in unpredictable ways.

-    #mycanvas {  /* dynamically change the p5 canvas to always fill the parent div width.
+Dynamically change the p5 canvas to always fill the parent div width.
 The width of the canvas from p5 is dynamically created, meaning that it gets applied at element level.
-There is no way of overriding that with specificity, so you need to raise a declaration as !important: */
+There is no way of overriding that with specificity, so you need to raise a declaration as `!important:`.

+    #mycanvas {
     float: left;
     width: 100% !important;
     height: 100% !important;
     }

-    #p5parent { /* then you have to place the canvas within a parent div which has the correct attributes to dynamically create the right dimensions */
+Then you have to place the canvas within a parent div which has the correct attributes to dynamically create the right dimensions.

+    #p5parent {
     float: left;
     height: 100%;
     width: 100%;